Digital Nomad Malaysia: The Only Guide You Will Ever Need

 Also known as the Pearl of the Orient, Penang is renowned for its variety of food and beautiful Instagram-worthy cafes.

-If you are looking for the best cafe in Penang to work in, then Urban Daybreak comes highly recommended.
 Their all-day breakfast is great if you need to sit in one place and energize yourself for all your digital nomad tasks!

 Penang is also home to beautiful, relaxing beaches that are all within easy reach if you ever need a quick screen break.